Anish-V1073/END2.0_Course/README.md

 The learning rate controls how quickly the model is adapted to the problem.
 A smaller learning rate requires many updates before reaching the minimum point.
 Too large of a learning rate causes drastic updates which lead to divergent behaviors.
 So it is always important to choose optimal learning rate swiftly reaches the minimum point.

+### How are weights intialized?
+We can initialize the weights for neural network with differnt techinques such as Zero initialization, Random initialization, He initialization, Xavier initialization based on our network.
+The selected weight initialization technique should not affect the training purpose.

 ### What is "loss" in neural network?
   "Loss" is nothing but a prediction error.
 This is the difference between the expected output and predicted output.